LowProKill/laserChess/README.md

   "//" = comments
-  pull = git pull origin <branch name> // explecitly pull from the master branch add = git add* // adds entire working directory to staging commit = git commit // a new dialogue thing will apear using vi. add a message the press ^o, enter, ^x push = git push origin <branch name> // send your commit to git hub checkout = git checkout // change to different branch, add -b to create a branch
+  pull = git pull origin <branch name> // explecitly pull from the master branch add = git add * // adds entire working directory to staging commit = git commit // a new dialogue thing will apear using vi. add a message the press esc, :wq enter push = git push origin <branch name> // send your commit to git hub checkout = git checkout // change to different branch, add -b to create a branch